 Now that we’ve got that out of the way, just stay with me…

 See.
 Featured.
 Photo.
 Saksun may have been my favorite place in the Faroe Islands.
 Honestly, there were so many jaw-dropping sights to choose from in the Faroes, but there was a lot of time to be spent here.
-I could’ve stayed longer and explored more for sure.
+I could’ve stayed longer and explored more, for sure.

-The village of Saksun has fewer than thirty people and the “bustling epicenter,” as it were, really consists of a small museum (seen below) and a quaint stone church (featured).
+The village of Saksun has fewer than thirty people, and the “bustling epicenter,” as it were, really consists of a small museum (seen below) and a quaint stone church (featured).
 What’s particularly impressive about this little nook in the universe is the tiered waterfall that serves as the village backdrop and the Pollurin tidal lagoon that drops dramatically in front of the church.
 At low tide, it’s possible to hike down to the lagoon and walk out to the open sea.

-The stretch to Tjørnuvík was one of the last portions of roadway to be completed in the Faroe Islands and, when you make the drive out there, you can easily see why.
+The stretch to Tjรธrnuvรญk was one of the last portions of roadway to be completed in the Faroe Islands, and when you make the drive out there, you can easily see why.
 Imagine narrow switchbacks with 1,500-foot cliffs straight down to the ocean.
-Yep.
-It’s pretty impressive and not for the faint of heart.
-When you arrive, however, it’s a sight to be seen—a tiny little settlement situated in what Bradt calls a botnur, “a glacial circular valley formed during the ice age.”

 In typical Faroe fashion, there are, of course, waterfalls.
 (Much like Iceland, the country indeed has a seemingly never-ending supply of waterfalls.)
 The village also has the added benefit of spectacular views of sea stacks not too far off the island’s edge.
-Yes, when you reach Tjørnuvík, you feel like you’ve arrived at the edge of the earth.
+Yes, when you reach Tjรธrnuvรญk, you feel like you’ve arrived at the edge of the earth.

 How could this happen, you ask?
 Well, I’m sure you’d be surprised to learn there’s not exactly a bevy of travel guides on the Faroe Islands.
-Our Bradt book was touted to be the best for our destination, but alas, lacked the informational photos our usual DK Eyewitness Travel Guides provide.
-So, we just had black and white copy in front of us and this random town on our list, with no reference of why we were going and, from an American point of view, these Scandinavian names all start to sound the same.
+Our Bradt book was touted to be the best for our destination, but alas, it lacked the informational photos our usual DK Eyewitness Travel Guides provide.
+So, we just had a black and white copy in front of us and this random town on our list, with no reference to why we were going and, from an American point of view, these Scandinavian names all start to sound the same.

-No more than a half hour outside the city, you can visit Kirkjubour, a settlement dating back to 1100.
+No more than a half-hour outside the city, you can visit Kirkjubour, a settlement dating back to 1100.
 There, you can see the oldest inhabited wooden farmhouse in Europe, Roykstovan, as well as the Magnus Cathedral.
 Olavskirkjan church (photo, top right) is the oldest church still in use in the Faroe Islands.
 All three buildings were constructed in the 11th and 12th centuries.

 More Things To Do In The Faroe Islands

-I’d mentioned Gásadalur as a commonly-photographed Faroe sight, but Sørvágsvatn and Mykines are probably the other two beauties you’ll come across if you’ve ever done a little Faroese research.
-Jeff and I stopped off at Sørvágsvatn, or “Hanging Lake,” but it was much too stormy outside to make the trek to witness its actual magnificence.
+Jeff and I stopped off at Sรธrvรกgsvatn, or “Hanging Lake,” but it was much too stormy outside to make the trek to witness its actual magnificence.
 What’s the big deal?
-Why is it called “Hanging Lake?”
-Just take a look (top left).
+And why is it called “Hanging Lake?”
+In order to understand, just take a look (below, on the left).
 A wondrous optical illusion.
 We were lucky in that we got to view it from above on take-off!

-I confess that I can’t claim credit for these three particular photos, or the sheep photos, but the rest are indeed “mine own.”
+I confess that I can’t claim credit for these three particular photos or the sheep photos, but the rest are indeed “mine own.”
 (The video is mine!)
 Sorry to let you down; “I just couldn’t make it on time.”
 (Bonus points for anyone who knows where that gem’s from.)

 I’m Sold.
 How Do I Get There?